Leveraging Discrete Function Decomposability for Scientific Design: Discussion

 \section{Discussion}

 We have proposed a new method for distributional optimization that can leverage arbitrary decomposability of the function being optimized.
-We have shown that \abbr works as expected on synthetic problems--namely, better than a naive, decomposition-unaware EDA.
-We have also demonstrated \abbr's potential for practical utility on the problem of protein design.
+We have shown that it works as expected on synthetic problems--namely, better than a naive EDA that is not aware of the decomposition.
+We have also demonstrated the potential for practical utility on the problem protein design.
 Importantly, it is not necessary that a problem strictly adhere to the specified decomposition in order to be useful.
-For instance, we found that by adjusting the contact threshold applied to AlphaFold3-predicted 3D structures, we could obtain a range of decomposed functions, including some with increased decomposability but comparable predictive accuracy.
-This result adds to observations in the BO community suggesting that approximate or even random decompositions can be helpful for optimization (\eg, \citet{kandasamy15_additive-BO,ziomek23_random-decompositions_BO}).
+Specifically, we showed that using the heuristic of thresholding AlphaFold3 estimated contacts, we can obtain a range of decomposed functions, including some that maintain predictive accuracy while providing a level of decomposability helpful for \abbr.
 Obtaining similarly useful decomposability in other domains will require further investigation; however, as the real world typically is structured, we expect many areas will be amenable to doing so.
-Estimating decomposability from labeled data is an active area of research~\citep{poelwijk16_wht, grudzien24_fgm, park24_rfa}.
+Estimating decomposability from labeled data is an active area of research (\cite{poelwijk16_wht, grudzien24_fgm, park24_rfa}).

-It will be insightful to conduct future work interrogating the use of \abbr with generalizations of the naive EDA, such as conditioning an unconditional generative model with an inaccurate property predictor in order to perform AI-guided design while accounting for the fact that $f(x)$ is not truly known everywhere due to finite data~\citep{brookes19_cbas}.
+It will be insightful to conduct future work interrogating the use of \abbr with generalizations of the standard EDA, such as conditioning an unconditional generative model with an inaccurate property predictor for AI-guided design, which should enable us to design while accounting for the fact that $f(x)$ is not truly known everywhere in the space due to finite data.
 This particular problem may require distilling an unconditional model into one that respects the decomposition, although alternative strategies could prove useful.
-Additionally, \abbr, like naive EDAs, is in principle agnostic to whether the design space is discrete or continuous.
-Investigating decomposability for continuous scientific design problems, such as those in~\citet{trabucco22_design-bench}, is an interesting direction for future work.
-Exploring extensions of policy optimization from RL~\citep{sutton98_rl-book} in the context of \abbr could also be fruitful, such as using learned value functions.
-Finally, use of \abbr within BO for optimization of the acquisition function is an exciting direction.
+Finally, use of \abbr within Bayesian Optimization for optimization of the acquisition function is an exciting direction.

-\section{Reproducibility statement}
+\section{Reproducibility Statement}